top of page

 On view May 1 – June 15, 2025

-JOYCE YAMADA:
+JOYCE YAMADA

 Joyce Yamada, Detail of Glowfish, Quarks and Quasars, Oil painting, 2015.

-Amos Eno Gallery, a non-profit, artist-run gallery, is pleased to present Animalia, a solo exhibition by artist Joyce Yamada.
-The exhibition will be on view from May 1 to June 15, 2025, with an opening reception on Friday, May 2, from 6 to 8 p.m. at the gallery at 191 Henry St. on the Lower East Side.
+Animalia: Other Eyes, Other Lives will be on view from May 1 to June 15, 2025, with an opening reception on Friday, May 2, from 6 to 8 p.m. at the gallery at 191 Henry St. on the Lower East Side.
 Works are also available to view on Artsy.

 About the Artist

 Joyce Yamada is a New York City-based artist who splits her time between the East Coast and the San Francisco Bay Area.
 After earning a medical degree from University of Texas Southwestern Medical school, she worked as a physician until 2004.
-However, she also trained as an artist at the San Francisco Art Institute, University of California, Berkeley, and the Alliance for International Studies in Italy.
+She also trained as an artist at the San Francisco Art Institute, University of California, Berkeley, and the Alliance for International Studies in Italy.
 After transitioning to art full-time, her work has been shown at Front Room Gallery, ABC No Rio, Edward Morgan Ballet, David Schweitzer Gallery, M.David Studios, and Denise Bibro Fine Arts.
 For more information, visit joyceyamada.com.

 About Amos Eno Gallery